-It’s likely that in the past few years your college has had a conversation or two about accessibility — making your academic and marketing materials usable by people on any device with any sort of limitations.
-In Washington — where Clean Catalog is based — colleges are now required to comply with WCAG 2.0 standards for all their public-facing documents.
+It is likely that in the past few years your college has had a conversation or two about accessibility — making your academic and marketing materials usable by people on any device with any sort of limitations.
+In Washington state, where Clean Catalog is based, colleges are now required to comply with WCAG 2.1 AA standards for all their public-facing documents.

 At many colleges, the catalog can be one of the biggest pain points for accessibility.
 It's one of the most essential documents for the college community to have, but it's also one of the most difficult to make accessible, simply by sheer size and complexity of content.
 Fortunately, there are a few things to keep in mind that can help you make your college's catalog accessible.